 As we pivot toward the era of Software-Defined Vehicles (SDVs), the distinction between "driving" and "being transported" is blurring.
 At the heart of this transition lies one of the most critical ADAS (Advanced Driver Assistance Systems) features: Adaptive Cruise Control (ACC).

 While basic Cruise Control has been a highway staple since the late 1950s, the modern Functionality of Adaptive Cruise Control System is a masterpiece of embedded engineering, sensor fusion, and real-time control theory.
-For the developers and system architects at Embien, understanding the nuances of the ACC ECU isn't just about convenience; it’s about engineering the "reflexes" of the modern car.
+For the developers and system architects at Embien, understanding the nuances of the ACC ECU is about engineering the reflexes of the modern car.

 The Imperative for ACC: Safety through Automation

-The primary "Need for ACC" is born from a sobering reality: human error.
-According to the WHO and various transport authorities, over 90% of road accidents are attributed to human factors—specifically distraction, fatigue, and delayed reaction times.
+The primary need for adaptive cruise control is born from a sobering reality: human error.
+According to the WHO and various transport authorities, over 90% of road accidents are attributed to human factors — specifically distraction, fatigue, and delayed reaction times.

 Functionality of Adaptive Cruise Control System